 The city’s transformation: What can we expect from urban air mobility?

-Urban air mobility with electric vertical take-off and landing (eVTOLs) could be a reality by 2030.
+2025 may be the year in which urban air mobility, thanks to electric vertical take-off and landing vehicles (eVTOLs), becomes a mode of transport that is fully integrated into urban and regional mobility.
 Several experts and key players say that the technology that will make it possible will be developed this decade.

 However, the road ahead is full of challenges.
 More work is needed to identify opportunities and threats and turn the latter into new opportunities.
 At Ferrovial, we want to get ahead of the game and understand the challenges of incorporating this mobility model more thoroughly.